KatlehoJordan/gh_codespace_troubleshooting/README.md

 ## Branches

-`main` - This branch contains a minimal example of a Codespaces configuration that works.
+- `main`: This branch contains a minimal example of a Codespaces configuration that works.
-`broken` - This branch contains a minimal example of a Codespaces configuration that does not work.
+- `broken`: This branch contains a minimal example of a Codespaces configuration that does not work.

 ## Steps to reproduce